12 min read

 Latin America: mature systems

 Brazil has operated NF-e (Nota Fiscal Eletronica) since 2006, making it one of the oldest mandatory e-invoicing systems.
 All B2B and many B2C transactions require NF-e XML documents authorized by the state tax authority (SEFAZ) before goods can be shipped.
-The ongoing dual-VAT reform (CBS + IBS) will require updated formats.
+The ongoing dual-VAT reform (CBS + IBS) entered its 2026 test year on 1 January 2026, with new fields layered into NF-e, NFS-e, NFC-e, and MDF-e under the unified DF-e umbrella.
+CBS becomes fully effective 1 January 2027; IBS phases in from 2029 to 2032.

 Mexico requires CFDI (Comprobante Fiscal Digital por Internet) for all transactions.
 Version 4.0 is current, with stricter validation rules and mandatory linkage to the SAT (tax authority) database.
 Every invoice must include a digital fiscal seal issued by an authorized certification provider (PAC).